adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the User Profile page is located, e.g., [Profile](https://final-project-ada-02b27917ae0c.herokuapp.com/profile/1/).
+2. Navigate to the URL where the User Profile page is located.

 **Expected Results:**
 - The User Profile page should load without errors.